-In this example, the credit line can be drawn down further after the 1/25 payment.
-The example is simple, and does not show the impact of interest, which will also reduce available credit.
+In this example, the recipient can draw down the credit line further after the 1/25 payment.
+The example is simple and doesn’t show the impact of interest, reducing available credit.

-It is important to note that Interest rates on revolving lines are higher than non-revolving lines of credit, but not as much as credit card interest rates.
-This can make a revolving line a more efficient use of funds over using credit cards, especially if the balance is not paid in full.
+It’s important to note that interest rates on revolving lines are higher on non-revolving lines of credit, but not as much as credit card interest rates.

 Interest rates are often variable.
-Most revolving lines of credit structure their interest rates on the prime rate plus an amount determined by the lender.
+Most revolving credit line providers charge interest rates based on the prime rate plus an amount determined by the lender.
 As the prime rate goes up, your interest rate increases by a similar amount.
 As the prime rate decreases, so will your interest rate.

-Like a car loan, a non-revolving line of credit is a lump sum paid at once.
-For example, a business loan is a type of non-revolving line of credit.
+Like a car loan or student loan, a non-revolving line of credit is a lump sum paid at once.
+For example, a business loan is a non-revolving line of credit.

 These types of lines have lower monthly payments than non-revolving lines of credit.
-Interest rates are also lower and usually fixed, so they aren’t going to fluctuate on a monthly or even yearly basis, unless there is a special condition included in the loan terms.
+Interest rates are low and usually fixed, so they won’t fluctuate unless there’s a unique condition in the loan terms.

-If you’re in need of fast financing, a non-revolving line of credit might not be your best option.
+If you require fast financing, a non-revolving line of credit might not be your best option.
 Since there is an application process involved with each new non-revolving credit line, you won’t have quick access to funds.
-Also, if you only need financing for small transactions, you might also consider a different financing option.
-Non-revolving lines of credit are made in a lump sum, making them beneficial for businesses who need to make large purchases, or are investing in something like an expansion project.
+Non-revolving lines of credit are made in a lump sum, making them beneficial for businesses that need to make large purchases or are investing in something like an expansion project.

-We hope that after reading this post, you can decide on a line of credit option that is right for your small business!
+After reading this post, we hope that you can decide on a line of credit option that is right for your small business!